Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Introduction

 \section{Introduction}

+Recent years have witnessed a proliferation of battery-powered communication networks and devices.
+Within this context, when networks are deployed and batteries become inaccessible for either recharging or replacing, the network lifetime is often determined by the initial amount of energy stored in the batteries.
+Therefore, when renewable energy sources such as light, wind, vibrations, etc., are not available, radio-frequency (RF) energy harvesting becomes an interesting alternative.
+The main enabler of RF energy harvesting is the fact that energy and information can be simultaneously transmitted by radio-frequency waves, as first proposed by Tesla~\cite{Tesla1914-Patent,Wheeler-1943}.
+From this point of view, wireless networks can be designed to meet two objectives: $(a)$ information transmission to conventional receivers; and $(b)$ energy transmission to wireless energy harvesters (EHs).
+This two-objective paradigm for designing wireless networks is referred to as \emph{simultaneous information and energy transmission (SIET)} \cite{BelhadjAmor-ICT-2016}.

-In wireless communication networks, energy and information can be simultaneously transmitted~\cite{VAR12}.
-From the perspective of information transmission in point-to-point channels, the fundamental limit on the information rate (in bits per channel use) is given by the information capacity~\cite{Shannon}.
-Information capacity is defined as the supremum over all information rates for which it is possible to reliably transmit information.
-Alternatively, from the perspective of simultaneous energy and information transmission (SEIT), a trade-off between the information transmission rate and the energy transmission rate (in energy units per channel use) is usually observed.
-For instance, consider a binary symmetric channel (BSC) with cross-over probability $p$, i.e., $P(1|1)=P(0|0)=1-p$ and $P(1|0)=P(0|1)=p$.
-Assume also that the symbol `1' provides $1$ energy unit whereas the symbol `0' provides $0$ energy units.
-The capacity of this channel is $1-H_2(p)$ bits per channel use and is achieved by equiprobable inputs.
-Here $H_2(\cdot)$ denotes the binary entropy function.
-Equiprobable inputs induce an energy rate of $\frac12$ energy units per channel use.
-The maximum energy rate is $1-p$ energy units per channel use, when `1' is always sent.
-Let $b$, with $0\leqslant b \leqslant 1-p$, denote the required minimum energy rate.
+The fundamental limits on SIET are well-understood in point-to-point channels.
+The trade-off between the information transmission rate and the energy transmission rate is characterized by the information-energy capacity function~\cite{VAR12}.
+Consider for instance a binary symmetric channel (BSC) with cross-over probability $p$, i.e., $P(1|1)=P(0|0)=1-p$ and $P(1|0)=P(0|1)=p$ and assume that the symbol `1' provides $1$ energy unit whereas the symbol `0' provides $0$ energy units.
+The information capacity of this channel is $1-H_2(p)$ bits per channel use, where $H_2(\cdot)$ denotes the binary entropy function.
+Note that the information capacity is achieved by equiprobable inputs, which induce an energy rate of $\frac12$ energy units per channel use at the EH.
+The maximum energy rate is $1-p$, when `1' is always sent.

+Let $b$, with $0\leqslant b \leqslant 1-p$, denote the required minimum energy rate at the energy harvester.
 If $b>\frac12$, then equiprobable capacity-achieving inputs are not sufficient to achieve the minimum energy rate and the transmitter is forced to use the symbol `1' more frequently than the symbol `0', which induces an information rate loss.
-In this case, the maximum information rate which can be achieved is $H_2(b)-H_2(p)$ and is strictly smaller than the capacity and is decreasing in $b$.
-The fundamental limit on the information rate for a minimum energy rate in point-to-point channels is given by the information-energy capacity function derived by Varshney~\cite{VAR}.
+In this case, the maximum information rate that can be achieved is $H_2(b)-H_2(p)$ and is strictly smaller than the information capacity.
+Note also that this maximum information rate is decreasing in $b$.
+Fig.~\ref{fig:BSC} depicts the information-energy capacity function for a BSC with crossover probability $p=0.15$.
+Note that if the two symbols carry the same energy per channel use, this trade-off is not observed.